Natasha Hanson

 Knitting: Softies - Other

-These whimsical hats are fun and easy to make.
-They are knit entirely in the round on dpns, starting at the brims outward edge with pretty decreases to the center.
+These hats are fun and quick to make!
+They are knit entirely in the round on dpns, starting at the brims outward edge, with pretty decreases to the center.
 A Latvian Braid makes an easy and impressive looking sash (how to video included).

 Knitting: Softies - Other